Right To Buy Mortgage Scheme

 You can sell the property, but it comes with some caveats.
 It's not as easy as buying it with a big discount and then being able to sell it off at full market value whenever you like and to whomever you like.

-If you sell the property within 10 years of buying it through Right to Buy, you'll first have to offer it either to your old landlord or another social landlord in the area.
-Where the landlord wants to re-buy the property, it should be sold at the full market price agreed between you and the landlord.
+If you sell the property within 10 years of buying it through Right to Buy, you'll first have to offer it either to your old landlord or to another social landlord in the area.
+Where the landlord wants to rebuy the property, it should be sold at the full market price agreed between you and the landlord.
 If you can't agree, a district valuer will say how much your home is worth and set the price.

 If you sell the property within the first five years, you'll also have to pay back some, or all, of the discount.
-After five years, won't need to repay any of the discount.
+After five years, you won't need to repay any of the discount.

-Where you sell within the first year of ownership, you'll have to pay back ALL of the discount.
+Where you sell within the first year of home ownership, you'll have to pay back ALL of the discount.
 After that, the total amount you pay back reduces to:

-- 80% of the discount in the second year.
+- 80% of the discount in the second year

-- 60% of the discount in the third year.
+- 60% in the third year

-- 40% of the discount in the fourth year.
+- 40% in the fourth year

-- 20% of the discount in the fifth year.
+- 20% in the fifth year

 For example, let's imagine you bought your home through Right to Buy.
 It was valued at £100,000 at the time, and you got a 40% discount (£40,000), meaning you paid £60,000 in total.
 You then decide to sell your home 18 months later, but it's now valued at £120,000.
-As 40% (the discount you originally got) of £120,000 is £48,000, and as you're in the second year, you would repay 80% of £48,000, which is £38,400.
+As 40% (the discount you got originally) of £120,000 is £48,000, and you're in your second year, you would repay 80% of £48,000, which is £38,400.

 You may not have to pay back the discount if you transfer ownership of your home to a member of your family.
 But you'll need to agree this first with your landlord and then get a solicitor to do this for you.